tekno45/MusicThing/README.md

 # MusicThing
-Making the music stuff thing
+Making the music stuff thing <----- This is wy we can't have nice things